Fadyazmy/developersfoundation/nob_api/google_map/README.md

    `var latlng = new google.maps.LatLng(-33.86455, 151.209);`

 In the bottom of the js, change the $infowindow to display your location.
+This is what will show when you hover over the pin with your cursor.

 #### Customization